medea/medea/README.md

 ## Limitations

 Currently, multiple processes cannot access the same data directory.
 Run one process per directory.
+A workaround has been developed for servers using Node's `cluster` module.
+Check out [medea-clusterify](https://github.com/argo/medea-clusterify) to see how it works!

 Repeated use leads to fragmentation and empty files.
 A merge process needs to be run for cleanup, but that piece has yet to be developed.